 Her jazz-inflected, soulful compositions range from heart-wrenching simple melodies to laughingly satirical romps on the piano.
-(Think: Joni Mitchell meets Randy Newman.)
+(Think: Joni Mitchell meets Stephen Sondheim.)

-A velvet voice that spans four octaves and melodic jazz/pop piano playing combine like alchemy to give you the dynamo vocalist, pianist, lyricist and composer that is Natalie Hamilton.
+A velvet voice that spans four octaves and melodic jazz/pop piano playing combine like alchemy to give you the dynamo musician, lyricist and composer that is Natalie Hamilton.
 In recent years, her artistry has led her into the forays of playwrighting, with an all-original musical currently under development.

-In 2011, she returned to the studio to work with Allman Brothers Band life-long recording engineer Jim Hawkins’ at his Studio 1093 in Athens, GA, with additional recording and mixing by Bryce Goggin (Phish, Joan as Police Woman) in Brooklyn, NY.
-In 2012, Nat released "Red Ball Rising" - her second fully self-produced album.
+In 2011, Hamilton returned to the studio to work with Allman Brothers Band life-long recording engineer Jim Hawkins’ at his Studio 1093 in Athens, GA, with additional recording and mixing by Bryce Goggin (Phish, Joan as Police Woman) in Brooklyn, NY.
+In 2012, Hamilton released "Red Ball Rising" - her second fully self-produced album.